devel0/clone-disk/README.md

 clone-disk <source> <dest>
 ```

+> **Warning : double check source and destination device** the program not ask for a confirmation after started

 ## example

 ```
 clone-disk /dev/sdb /dev/sdc
 ```

-## warning

-> **Warning : double check source and destination device** the program not ask for a confirmation after started

 ## source and destination identification